Dave Rubin: Political ideology

-Rubin used to be a progressive, but distanced himself from that movement after several incidents, such as a disagreement with his The Young Turks colleague Cenk Uygur, and watching a disagreement between Sam Harris and Ben Affleck on the TV show Real Time with Bill Maher.
+Rubin used to be a progressive but distanced himself from that movement after several incidents, such as a disagreement with his The Young Turks colleague Cenk Uygur, and watching a disagreement between Sam Harris and Ben Affleck on the TV show Real Time with Bill Maher.
 Rubin has also said he disliked the left's response to the Charlie Hebdo shooting for what he saw as rationalization for the attack by criticizing the magazine for publishing images depicting Muhammad while failing to defend their right to free speech.

 Rubin then described himself as a classical liberal due to holding more conservative and libertarian views than most modern liberals.
 In December 2021, Rubin wrote an article for Newsweek where he argues that classical liberals and libertarians should vote for the Republican Party.
 In a 2017 interview with Reason, Rubin stated that he originally characterized himself as on the progressive left but stopped in response to the so-called "Oppression Olympics" and what he regarded as the left's rejection of freedom of speech.
 Rubin has since described himself as a conservative, stating in 2021: "For me to tell you that I'm not a conservative at this point doesn't really make sense."
 While Rubin has expressed support for several liberal views such as same-sex marriage, criminal justice reform, and marijuana legalization, he has characterized progressivism as a mental disorder.

 Candidates and elections

 Rubin voted for Barack Obama in the 2008 United States presidential election and 2012 United States presidential election.
-Rubin also voted for Bill Clinton.
+Rubin also voted for Bill Clinton in the 1990s.
 Ahead of the 2016 United States Presidential election, Rubin declined to endorse Hillary Clinton or Donald Trump and instead voted for Libertarian Party candidate Gary Johnson.
 In an interview with Glenn Beck, he retrospectively stated that he chose not to vote for Trump as he was uncertain about how Trump would govern the United States.
 In July 2017, Rubin criticized Trump's use of executive orders when asked about Trump policies with which he disagreed.
-In October 2020, Rubin said he had "been a lifelong Democrat", but would be voting for a Republican president for the first time and endorsed Donald Trump for a second term in the 2020 United States Presidential Election.
+In October 2020, Rubin said he had "been a lifelong Democrat" but would be voting for a Republican president for the first time and endorsed Trump for a second term in the 2020 United States presidential election.
 Rubin subsequently elaborated that while he did not agree with everything Trump had done, he had changed his mind on the president and would vote for Trump on the basis of his opposition to the "woke left" and critical race theory in American institutions.
 In 2023, Rubin endorsed Ron DeSantis' bid in the 2024 Republican Party presidential primaries.